-As a matter of fact, there are no gods or any other deities in Buddhistic religion.
+As a matter of fact, there are no gods or deities in Buddhist religion.

 Hold on a minute, you say.
 You aren’t fooling me.
 I know I’ve seen statues and figures in Buddhist temples.
 And if there is no Buddhist god, then who are those monks in red robes praying to?

 The statues frequently seen in Buddhist temples are holy figures called bodhisattvas.
 Like the Buddha, these figures are not divine.
 But they are holy.

 You see, bodhisattvas were beings so wise that they were able to access nirvana, the state beyond all suffering.
 But these beings were so compassionate that they delayed their attainment of nirvana in order to stay on Earth and teach others how to become enlightened.

 Popular bodhisattvas seen in Buddhist temples are Green Tara, White Tara, Kuan Yin, Manjushri, and Avalokitesvara.